|476> Côte d'Azur '94: body-dubbling in a b-grade sci-fi skin flick (th inspiration for Marsupial)|

 Ron Jeremy: What happened to this guy?
 I can't find the vein.

 And we had to yell this really loud, pretending we were yelling this over chopper sounds, that would be dubbed later.
 Flying through some canyon when we were in a quiet sound stage.
 I feel like raw meat.
 My skin peeled back.
 Like people saw something in me.
 I don't know whether that's good or bad.
 It exposed a weakness in me.
-It left me feeling pretty freaked, especially being with Ron Jeremy, the porno king!
+It left me feeling pretty freaked, especially being with Ron Jeremy, the porn king!
+And that the patient we were trying to save was played by my brother.
 I left after that because I didn't have to stand in.
 Saw my "ca".
 This guy I see every morning walking.
 This morning I saw him at 6:45 when it was still dark out.
 Walking.
 Always the same clothes.
 He has the air of an artist.
 At 2 p.m. he was sitting on some grass with his shoes off, writing.
 It inspired me.
 He seemed really absorbed.
 It seems you have to shed your skin to reveal things about the world and make new associations and kill existing conventions.
 I'm willing to sacrifice a lot.
 I'm willing to sacrifice my reputation, my images, my loneliness.
 I condemn myself to wander this earth without a home.
 If I could just tap into that source and find my voice.
 I want to scream in words.
 I want the structure of a sentence to release me.
 I feel trapped by words.
 What's in a word?
 What's up with sentence structure?
 When it comes down to it, these words only reveal when you lose your inhibitions and put something at stake.
 If you think ahead of the words they get really cheap.
 Writing is not that much different than acting in that it requires imagining.
 Imagining what would be said to make it believable.
 I wish I could express the loneliness and pain that was in me up on that stage.
 There's something in me, hiding in this shell, this dark source, spring.
 Now I am very (fuck "very", weak word) I am frustrated because I can't get in the mind set for "Heart of the Black Hills".
 Tucson literally means "dark spring at the base of the mountains".
 Okay, now were getting somewhere.
 We go for a walk in these corridors of stone with mossy waterfalls.
 Unfamiliar sources.
 No natural lakes in the Black Hills.
 Leads to white man's dams.
 Maybe run into the porcupine who puts his face against the stone.
 Where are all these experiences going to?
 They come into my eyes and well up in me, but is it substantial?
 What is the thing that carries "that"?
-So many objects, places, situations, experiences, knowledge inside and you meet people and their time bombs with so much potential but we usually just talk about trivial shit.
+So many objects, places, situations, experiences, knowledge inside and you meet people and they're time bombs with so much potential but we usually just talk about trivial shit.
 Come on damn it, give me some fucking words.
 Pull something from this deep dark ghostly well.

 Went to work today even though Wil wasn't in any scenes.
 They wanted me to scribble a bunch of 'physics equations' on these curved chalkboards.
 So I did.
 An easy $100.
 Had a run-in with Bernard about getting paid for acting.
 He was trying to dick me over and say he was under the impression I was going to do it for free, since I was Roger's cousin.
 And he had the nerve to say they deducted expenses, but they haven't paid shit of my expenses.
 I demanded $550, as is the minimum an actor gets a day.
 So he wrote up a contract and gave me $550.
 Then Kevin had to open up a can of worms by bitching to Bernard after he had already paid me, so now John Parker and Gretchen and everyone is involved and getting all up tight about it and it's lame.